 ampus policing and safety is coordinated by the Stonehill College Police Department.
-The department is comprised of a Chief, two Lieutenants, one Detective Sergeant, Two Sergeants, nine full time Police Officers and 3 Per Diem Police Officers.
-In addition, the department employs one full-time Community Service Officer.
+The department is comprised of a Chief, one Captain, one Lieutenant, one Detective Sergeant, two Sergeants, Nine full time police officers, and four Per-Diem (part-time) Officers.
+In addition, the Department employs one full-time Community Service Officer.

 Campus Police Officers are armed and are commissioned in accordance with the provisions of Massachusetts General Laws Chapter 22C § 63.
 Campus Police Officers have the powers of arrest and have authority to enforce Federal, State and local laws and College policies.
 Campus Police Officers have jurisdiction in and upon lands or structures owned, used, or occupied by the College.
-Police Officers are graduates of a police academy conducted or sanctioned by the Massachusetts State Police and have met other requirements established by the Colonel of the Massachusetts State Police, such as annual training.
+Police Officers are graduates of a police academy conducted or sanctioned by the Massachusetts State Police.
+They are also in compliance with the laws and requirements overseen by the Massachusetts Peace Officers Standards and Training Commission (POSTC) and Massachusetts State Police (MSP).

-Community Service Officer (CSO) serve the campus community by locking campus buildings, reporting safety and maintenance problems, monitoring the campus for suspicious activity and assisting with campus safety escorts.
+Community Service Officer (CSO) serve the

+campus community by locking campus buildings, reporting safety and maintenance problems, monitoring the campus for suspicious activity and assisting with campus safety escorts.
 The patrol jurisdiction of the CSO is limited to Stonehill's campus.
 The CSO has the authority to enforce College policies on campus.
 The CSO is not armed and does not have law enforcement or arrest authority.